 Skills for Life focuses on gradually reducing support and ensuring the skills acquired during the Foundation Education Programme are consolidated and expanded.
 Young people taking part in this programme are usually aged 20 - 25 years.

-This provision focuses on post-college life and learning, outcomes typically centre on:
+This provision focuses on post-college life and learning, outcomes typically centre on four key areas:

 Alongside these learning outcomes we continue to work on essential skills around digital literacy, numeracy and literacy.
 Learners also have the opportunity to continue with the Duke of Edinburgh’s Award.

 Skills for Life is a 2 or 3 year residential programme, delivered over 37 weeks with extended provision up to 52 weeks per annum.
 Fees are contingent upon individual need and are available on assessment.

 Young people are typically funded by their local authority through social services and or health.